daviebadger/books/yaml/yaml.rst

 Flow Style Strings
 ^^^^^^^^^^^^^^^^^^

-Strings in the flow style may be written in three possible ways:
+Strings in the flow style may be written in three possible styles:

 #. plain style without quotes around, where is not possible to use escape
    characters at all: